qubozik/launchkey_mini_mk3_ext/readme.md

 Codec/script supporting [Launchkey Mini MK3](https://novationmusic.com/en/keys/launchkey-mini) in [Reason Studios](https://www.reasonstudios.com/en/reason).
 Works with Firmware update v1.1.

+Does not skip multiple tracks on "Next Track" or "Previous Track" operations as the Novation provided remotemap does.

 If you are new, read [Prop's blog about Control Remote](https://www.reasonstudios.com/blog/control-remote).

 - [Install](#Install)